Source: Freepik

 The First Step: Organizing Data

-Are you new to a research group and at the beginning of your research work?
-Then it is important to clarify possible predefined structures within your research group in advance.
-If there are predefined structures, you can orientate yourself on best practices in the next step.
+Are you new to a research group and just starting your research?
+If so, it is important to clarify any predefined structures within your research group beforehand.
+If there are predefined structures, you can orient yourself to the best practices in the next step.

-Folder structures must be created for efficient data organisation.
-Consider beforehand how you want to name data that belongs together in terms of structure or content.
-The clearest way is to create two to three subfolder levels as a folder hierarchy.
-In order to minimise the number of folders and subfolders, you should examine which data needs to be saved and which does not once the project has been completed.
+Create folder structures for efficient data organization.
+At the beginning of your research, think about how you want to name data sets that belong together in terms of structure or content.
+The clearest way is to create a folder hierarchy with two to three levels.
+Keep folders and subfolders to a minimum.
+After completing a project, examine which data needs to be saved.

 Overview of Data Organization

-- ensure which data is still required once the project is complete.
+- Determine which data is still required once the project is complete.

-Now that you have succeeded in organising the data in folder structures, it is important to manage the individual data and data records efficiently.
-This is particularly important if your data records are subject to changes during the course of your research.
-Therefore, you should always ensure that version control works well.
+Now that you have organized the data into folder structures, it is important to efficiently manage individual data and records.
+This is especially important if your data records change during your research.
+Therefore, you should always ensure that version control is functioning properly.

-A clear and self-explanatory naming convention is considered to be at the heart of efficient version control.
-The designation of the individual data records should be consecutive and contain both the version number and the date of storage.
-To facilitate later sorting, the date should be specified in the format “YYYYMMDD”.
-If the data record has been finally edited, the corresponding version should also be renamed “Final version”.
+A clear, self-explanatory naming convention is at the heart of efficient version control.
+Designate the individual data records consecutively, including the version number and the storage date.
+To facilitate later sorting, specify the date in the format “YYYYMMDD.”
+Once the data record has been finalized, the corresponding version should be renamed “Final Version.”

-We hope that this article has helped you to advance your data organization and wish you every success in managing your data!
+We hope this article has helped advance your data organization, and we wish you success in managing your data!

 More Information

-If you have any questions about RDM in general, simply contact the IT-ServiceDesk.
-The RDM team looks forward to hearing from you.
+If you have any questions about RDM in general, please contact the IT-ServiceDesk.
+The RDM team looks forward to hearing from you!

 Responsible for the content of this article is Lina-Louise Kaulbach.